-The compensation committee, whose members are presently Messrs.
-Arkin, chairman, and Carlucci (since February 2019), and Ms. Sharpe, met four times in 2018.
-Mr. Podell also served as a member of the compensation committee until his death.
+The compensation and human capital committee, whose members are presently Messrs.
+Arkin, chairman, and Carlucci, and Ms. Sharpe, met five times in 2019.
 The committee is governed by a written charter.
-The compensation committee is responsible for risks relating to employment policies and the Company's compensation and benefits systems.
-To aid the compensation committee with its responsibilities, the compensation committee retains an independent consultant, as necessary, to understand the implications of compensation decisions being made.
-See "Compensation Discussion and Analysis" for a discussion of the consulting services provided to the compensation committee by GK Partners.
-The compensation committee has assessed the independence of GK Partners pursuant to SEC and New York Stock Exchange rules and concluded that GK Partners' work for the compensation committee does not raise any conflict of interest.
-The compensation committee reviews, approves and administers management compensation and executive compensation plans.
-The compensation committee also administers the Company's 1998 Long-Term Incentive Plan, the Amended and Restated 1999 Long-Term Incentive Plan") and the Senior Executive Incentive Compensation Plan (the "1999 Plan") and the 2014 Management Incentive Plan (the "2014 Plan").
+The compensation and human capital committee is responsible for risks relating to employment policies and the Company's compensation and benefits systems.
+To aid the compensation and human capital committee with its responsibilities, the compensation and human capital committee retains an independent consultant, as necessary, to understand the implications of compensation decisions being made.
+See "Compensation Discussion and Analysis" for a discussion of the consulting services provided to the compensation and human capital committee by GK Partners in the past.
+In June 2019, the compensation and human capital committee engaged FTI Consulting, Inc. to provide consulting services with respect to the Company's compensation program in the 2020 compensation year.
+The compensation and human capital committee has assessed the independence of FTI Consulting pursuant to SEC and New York Stock Exchange rules and concluded that work performed by FTI Consulting for the compensation and human capital committee does not raise any conflict of interest.
+The compensation and human capital committee reviews, approves and administers management compensation and executive compensation plans and is responsible for management development and succession planning, overseeing human capital management initiatives (including diversity and inclusion), overseeing the Executive Compensation Clawback Policy and overseeing stockholder communications and engagement efforts with stockholders on executive compensation.
+The compensation and human capital committee also administers the Company's Amended and Restated 1999 Long-Term Incentive Plan (the "1999 Plan") and the Senior Executive Incentive Compensation Plan (the "Bonus Plan") and the 2014 Management Incentive Plan (the "2014 Plan").
 See "Compensation Discussion and Analysis."
-In March 2009, the compensation committee formed a Performance-Based Compensation Subcommittee (the "Subcommittee"), which consisted of Messrs.
-Arkin and Podell until August 2018, when Mr. Podell died, and now consists of Messrs.
-Arkin and Carlucci, and delegated to the Subcommittee the authority to grant compensation to executive officers that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue Code of 1986, as amended.
-The Subcommittee administers the participation of named executive officers in the B is responsible for the oversight of risks relating to the management and board succession planning.
-The committee assists the board of directors in identifying individuals qualified to become board members and recommends to the board the nominees for election as directors at the next annual meeting of stockholders, develops and recommends to the board the corporate governance guidelines applicable to the Company, and oversees the evaluation of the board and management.
+In March 2009, the compensation and human capital committee formed a Performance-Based Compensation Subcommittee (the "Subcommittee"), which consists of Messrs.
+Arkin and Carlucci, and delegated to the Subcommittee the authority to grant compensation to executive officers that is intended to qualify as "performance-based compensation" exempt from the \$1,000,000 deduction limitation of Section 162(m) of the Internal Revenue

+Code of 1986, as amended.
+The Subcommittee administers the participation of named executive officers in the Bonus Plan, the 1999 Plan and the 2014 Plan.

+The corporate governance and nominating committee, whose members are presently Ms. Sharpe, chair, and Messrs.
+Arkin, Beinstein and Watkins, met two times in 2019.
+The committee is governed by a written charter.
+This committee is responsible for the oversight of risks relating to board succession planning.
+The committee assists the board of directors in identifying individuals qualified to become board members and recommends to the board the nominees for election as directors at the next annual meeting of stockholders, develops and recommends to the board the corporate governance guidelines and code of business conduct and ethics applicable to the Company, and oversees the evaluation of the board and management.
 In recommending candidates for the board, the committee takes into consideration applicable to independence criteria and the following criteria established by the board in the Company's corporate governance guidelines: